 Strict physical distancing of 1.5 metres will be required while waiting for service at the front counter.

-Temporary safety measures will be implemented to provide 1.5 metres social distancing between Customers and Staff when engaging at the front counter until more permanent measures are erected.
+Temporary safety measures will be implemented to provide 1.5 metres social distancing between Customers and Staff when engaging at the front counter.

 Cashless Tap & Go transactions are preferred.